stat545ubc-2021/mathias_mini_data_analysis/Minidata.md

 What is the evolution of trees plantation with the years?
-Indeed, by filtering with the year, I notice that I decreased the number of rows by 10, which may suggest a potential increase in the number of trees planted
+Indeed, by filtering with the year, I notice that I decreased the number of rows by 10, which may suggest a potential increase in the number of trees planted.
+This question can be extended to each neighborhood as variability in the number of trees per neighborhood was found

 -   Question 2

-How evolved the number of trees per neighborhood with the years?
-Indeed, we can see variabilities in the number of trees per neighborhood, but how did this evolve with time?
+With the variability in the number of trees per neighborhood, can we also find some prevalence in some species for each neighborhood?

 -   Question 3

-With the variability in the number of trees per neighborhood, can we also find some prevalence in some species for each neighborhood?
+Is there a trend in the type of trees that are planted over the years?

 -   Question 4

-Is there a relation between the age of the tree (the year) and the species of the tree?
-So in other word, is there a trend in the type of trees that are planted over the years?
+Is there an evolution of the physiological properties of the trees (diameter and height), depending on the year?
+Are these properties related to any other variables of the tibble?